sans-ui-org/sans-ui/src/routes/(section)/components/button/+page.md

 ## Set Up

-Import a button component in the script tag.
+To use the <code>Button</code> component, first import it in the script tag:

 <CodeBlockWrapper>